-There are many rituals that work their way into the enjoyment of cigars.
+Many rituals work their way into the enjoyment of cigars.
 Some of these rituals can lead to very heated arguments.
-Like those arguments about where the best cigars come from (Cuba vs. Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare-up, you will find defenders of all arguments.
-One of the most controversial arguments concerns how to properly light a cigar and whether you should use matches or a butane torch lighter.
+Like those arguments about where the best cigars come from (Cuba vs. Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare up, you will find defenders of all arguments.
+One of the most controversial arguments concerns how to light a cigar correctly and whether to use matches or a butane torch lighter.

-Your goal is to evenly light the wrapper and the filler.
+Your goal is to light the wrapper and the filler evenly.
 The filler is that tightly rolled tobacco just inside your wrapper.
 An evenly lit cigar is how you achieve an even burn and smooth smoke.
-If you cut your cigar poorly, that’s forgivable, but a poorly lit cigar only detracts from your overall smoking experience.
+Of course, if you cut your cigar poorly, that’s forgivable.
+Still, a poorly lit cigar only detracts from your overall smoking experience.

-Proper wooden matches have been paired with cigars for as long as both have been around.
+Proper wooden matches pair with cigars for as long as both have been around.
 These are not the flimsy felt matches with sulfur heads.
 Sulfur could lead to off-flavors in the cigar.
-Sturdy four-inch long matches made for cigars, provide a certain refinement and tradition that comes with properly toasting your prized trophy cigar.
+Instead, sturdy four-inch long matches made for cigars provide a certain refinement and tradition that accompanies adequately toasting your prized trophy cigar.

 Torch Lighters and the Perfect Flame

-Like prized humidors, lighters themselves by the likes of S.T.
-Dupont can run into thousands of dollars.
+Like prized humidors by S.T.
+Dupont, lighters can run into thousands of dollars.
 Often, they are status symbols in their own right.
-Butane lighters don’t need to be refilled as often.
+However, you only need to refill butane lighters infrequently.
 They also typically give off a more intense heat that gets your cigar lit quicker and cleaner.

-If that’s not definitive enough, none other than Hollywood icon Jack Nicholson has weighed in on the matter.
-He vouches by the technique that the famous director Roman Polanski taught him.
-Run a flame around the entire cigar edge.
-When the entire tip is lit, blow it out, and then inhale.
-It’s the only way to lock in the flavor, and it makes a difference.
-We can’t argue with an icon like Jack Nicholson, but he hasn’t committed to the match versus lighter debate.
+If that’s not definitive enough, Hollywood icon Jack Nicholson has weighed in on the matter.
+He vouches for the technique that the famous director Roman Polanski taught him.
+First, run a flame around the entire cigar edge.
+Then, when lighting the whole tip, blow it out and inhale.
+It’s the only way to lock in the flavor and make a difference.
+Of course, we can’t argue with an icon like Jack Nicholson, but he hasn’t committed to the match versus lighter debate.

 The Verdict Is In

-While matches may exude an “old school cool”, the butane torch lighter is incredibly reliable, especially on a windy golf course.
-It’s also quite clear that much like the “chicken and the egg” debate, this won’t get resolved any time soon.
-What matters is the importance of sharing a great cigar among friends, and knowing how to properly light it to ensure that clean burn for maximum enjoyment!
+While matches may exude an “old school cool,” the butane torch lighter is incredibly reliable, especially on a windy golf course.
+Unfortunately, it’s also quite clear that this won’t get resolved soon, much like the “chicken and the egg” debate.
+What matters is the importance of sharing a great cigar among friends and knowing how to properly light it to ensure that clean burn for maximum enjoyment!